happy family

 It was too early, in J.J.'s opinion, for anything serious to be happening, but here they were.
 The kitchen smelled like oatmeal, Dad had barely touched his bowl, and Eddie sat at the table looking like a man condemned.

 J.J. wisely decided to bury themself in their oats.
-Eddie nodded once.
+Eddie nodded stiffly.

 "I know.
 I'm not blaming you."
 Dad's face twisted, but his tone remained steady.
-"I'm just saying you're safe here, and part of being safe is learning how to live like you have a future."
+"I'm telling you that you're safe here, and part of being safe is building skills for your future.
+In the classroom, in the fields, and in the workshop.
+That's the arrangement.
+Understand?"

 Eddie didn't look up, but he nodded again, a little slower this time.

 J.J. was no fool.
 They knew exactly why Eddie faded out of conversations whenever they seemed to go well.
-Even if no one dared bring it into words, they both knew what it meant when four months was up and it was time for Eddie to go home.
-It meant the painful loss of whatever delicate connections Eddie made on the other side of the slums.
+Even if no one dared bring it into words, they both knew what it meant when six months was up and it was time for Eddie to go home.
+It meant the painful loss of whatever delicate connections Eddie made on the decent side of Salem.
 J.J. saw that pain ahead of time.
 They'd sometimes catch Eddie staring at them, sad and longing with splotches of blush on his face, when the new kid thought J.J. wasn't looking.

 John Hathorne